cloudmesh-community/book/chapters/in/ai-rest.md

 Now, we create a python module `gcv.py` for detecting labels in an image importing `google.cloud.vision` library.
 Image will be read from a local library and the name of the image will be passed as a parameter in the OpenAPI REST service.

-The environment variable *GOOGLE_APPLICATION_CREDENTIALS* can also be set in the program as shown in the following code:
+Note: The environment variable *GOOGLE_APPLICATION_CREDENTIALS* can also be set in the program as shown in the following code:

 ```python